Arnala Beach Near Virar – Vasai Virar Beaches (North Mumbai)

 Arnala Beach

-The beach water looks black due to the black and White sand color.
-No matter what, few people will get civic sense, so littering was and is a very big problem here.
-Upon sunset, this beach is dark as there are no street lights or lamp posts around, not even at the main entry pathway towards the beach, which is very sad for such famous locations.
+The color of the beach water appears black because of the black and white sand.
+Unfortunately, there are only a few people who have civic sense, so littering has always been a significant issue here.
+After sunset, this beach becomes dark since there are no street lights or lamp posts, even along the main pathway leading to the beach.
+It is quite disheartening for such popular places.

 Arnala Social Group